Baizan Kiln Arabesque Tobe Donburi Bowl M

 This regular sized Donburi bowl features an arabesque pattern, one of the representative motifs of Tobe ware.
 The shade of indigo gives a sense of modern taste.
 You can feel the warmth of hand-painting from the patterns using nature motifs.

-Suitable for rice bowl recipes using about 1.5 cups (1.5 gou) of rice.
-This size could be recognized as regular size in US.
+Suitable for rice bowl recipes using about 1 cups (1 gou) of rice.
+This size could be recognized as regular size for one serving in US.

 It is also suitable for noodles with soup, such as udon and soba.

 For ramen, it may be a little small for those who want to add a lot of toppings.